shamsartem/simple/README.md

 ## Get started
 1. Start shell session inside the container.
 For vscode users - just open the terminal (Ctrl + J) - it will already be inside the container.
 For others - run e.g. `docker exec -it phoenix-docker_app_1 sh`
-2. Create new phoenix project `mix phx.new hello_world` and press enter to install dependencies when it prompts you
+2. Create new phoenix project `mix phx.new your_project_name` and press enter to install dependencies when it prompts you
-3. To set up postgres set postgres user and password in `.env` file.
-Then open `config/dev.exs`, change database hostname to `"db"` and set postgres username and password from `.env` file.
-Run `mix ecto.create`
+3. To set up postgres open `config/dev.exs`, change hostname to `"db"`, database to `"database"` and run `mix ecto.create` in your project folder
-5. Run `mix phx.server`
+4. Run `iex -S mix phx.server`

 Open browser on `localhost:4000`